deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 CFG: Potential Shortcomings
 ---

 As mentioned earlier, CFG checks functions to make sure they are part of the "CFG bitmap" (a.k.a protected by CFG).
 This means a few things from an adversarial perspective.
-If we were to use `VirtualAlloc()` to allocate some virtual memory, and overwrite a function pointer that is protected by CFG with the returned address of the allocation- CFG would make the program crash.
+If we were to use `VirtualAlloc()` to allocate some virtual memory, and overwrite a function pointer that is protected by CFG with the returned address of the allocation - CFG would make the program crash.

 Why? `VirtualAlloc()` (for instance) would return a virtual address of something like `0xdb0000`.
 When the application in question was compiled with CFG, obviously this memory address wasn't a part of the application.
 Therefore, this address wouldn't be "protected by CFG" and the program would crash.
 However, this is not very practical.
-Let's think about what an adversary tries to accompish with ROP.
+Let's think about what an adversary tries to accomplish with ROP.

 Adversaries want to return into a Windows API function like `VirtualProtect()` in order to dynamically change permissions of memory.
 What is interesting about CFG is that in addition to the program's functions, all exported Windows functions that make up the "module" import list for a program can be called.
 For instance, the application we are looking at is called `Source.exe` Dumping the loaded modules for the application, we can see that `KERNELBASE.dll`, `kernel32.dll`, and `ntdll.dll` (which are the usual suspects) are loaded for this application.